tulong66/TradingAgents/docs/user/overview.md

 # TradingAgents Overview

+## ⚠️ IMPORTANT: What TradingAgents Is and Isn't

+**TradingAgents is a DECISION SUPPORT SYSTEM, not an automated trading platform.**

+- ✅ **Provides**: Intelligent analysis, investment recommendations, risk assessment
+- ❌ **Does NOT provide**: Actual trade execution, broker integration, or fund management
+- 🎯 **Purpose**: Enhance human investment decisions, not replace human judgment

+👉 **For complete details, see [System Capabilities & Limitations](system-capabilities.md)**

 ## 🎯 What is TradingAgents?

 TradingAgents is a cutting-edge **Multi-Agents LLM Financial Trading Framework** that revolutionizes investment decision-making through collaborative AI agents.
-It simulates a professional trading firm's decision-making process using specialized AI agents that work together to analyze markets and make informed trading decisions.
+It simulates a professional trading firm's decision-making process using specialized AI agents that work together to analyze markets and provide informed investment recommendations.

 ## 🌟 Key Features